Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Discussion

 Vibe coding extends prior work on how AI reshapes coding and product design and development workflows \cite{Kazemitabaar2023,Liu2023,Li2024}.
-Whereas prior research showed that AI tools shift effort from writing code to validation and debugging, our findings suggest that vibe coding tools also reconfigure the broader workflow, shifting it from ``pixel-first'' to ``function/problem-first'', and from ``ideation'' toward ``validation'' (Sec.\ref{subsec:wf_changes}).
-Consistent with earlier work \cite{lin2023beyond,Lin2020,Feng2023wireframe,Li2024}, participants highlighted how vibe coding supports rapid iteration, mitigates the ``blank screen'' problem, and enables conversational exchanges that accelerate idea generation.
-To that end, the most valuable aspects of UX work shift away from execution toward higher-level instruction and decision making, which aligns findings on AI non-use by designers \cite{Cha2025AINonUse}.
-Yet, our study highlights bottlenecks in debugging and editing, where extensive human oversight remains critical, especially for non-programmers such as designers.
-Our findings suggest that possible solutions are ensuring future vibe coding tools provide more fine-grained controls, better support for non-coders in error correction, and stronger mechanisms to mitigate hallucinations and overconfidence in AI outputs (cf., recent OpenAI approach to not penalize uncertain LLM responses \cite{kalai2025languagemodelshallucinate}).
+Whereas prior research showed that AI tools shift effort from writing code to validation and debugging, our findings suggest that vibe coding tools also reconfigure the broader workflow \textbf{(RQ1)}, shifting it from pixel-first'' to function/problem-first'', and from ideation'' toward validation'' (Sec.\ref{subsec:wf_changes}).
+Consistent with earlier work \cite{lin2023beyond,Lin2020,Feng2023wireframe,Li2024}, participants highlighted how vibe coding supports rapid iteration and conversational exchanges that accelerate idea generation.
+To that end, the most valuable aspects of product design work shifts away from execution toward higher-level instruction and decision making, largely centering on articulating intent and orchestrating AI-mediated processes, which aligns with findings on AI non-use by designers \cite{Cha2025AINonUse}.
+Yet, our study highlights bottlenecks in debugging and editing, where extensive human oversight remains critical, especially for non-programmers on product teams.
 At the organizational level, these shifts raise questions about how teams should redistribute expertise and what new roles may emerge for prompt engineering, UX design, and AI oversight \cite{Li2024,He2024aiideationllmcanvas}.
-Participants anticipated leaner teams where boundaries blur across designers, developers, and product managers, alongside new roles such as ``prompt librarians'' and ``prompt QA (Quality Assurance) '' (Sec. \ref{sec:roleshifts}).
-Furthermore, we find that adoption also faces practical barriers such as compliance, security, privacy, and integration with established workflows, which align with broader concerns about organizational impediments to AI tool uptake \cite{Sergeyuk2025aicodinginpractice}.
+Participants anticipated leaner product teams where boundaries blur across designers, developers, and product managers and owners, alongside new roles such as prompt librarians'' and prompt QA (Quality Assurance) '' (Sec. \ref{sec:roleshifts}).